 Thanks in Winter Analysis

 The identity of “Eliot,” mentioned in the first line, is unclear.
 Most likely Eliot is a reference to the poet T S Eliot.
 On the day of Eliot’s death, the narrator stood “by Dafydd’s grave in Ystrad Fflur.”
-“Dafydd” refers to Dafydd ap Gwilym, a fourteenth century poet, who was the first to popularize the metre known as “cywydd.”
-Cywydd metre consists of rhyming couplets, with each line being seven syllables.
+“Dafydd” refers to Dafydd ap Gwilym, a fourteenth-century poet, who was the first to popularize the meter known as “cywydd.”
+Cywydd meter consists of rhyming couplets, with each line being seven syllables.
 One of the lines of the couplet must finish with a stressed line, while the other line must finish as unstressed.
 The rhyme does not have to be consistent from one couplet to the next.
-It should be noted that Webb does not use this metre in Thanks in Winter; he is merely establishing continuity with a long line of inventive Welsh poets.
+It should be noted that Webb does not use this meter in Thanks in Winter; he is merely establishing continuity with a long line of inventive Welsh poets.

 The grave he visits is in “Ystrad Fflur,” which is an abbey in Strata Florida, Ceredigion, Wales.
 The narrator mentions that it was “the depth of winter, / A day for an old man to die.”
 Winter is the season traditionally associated with death, and Webb continues to evoke notes of death in the next few lines.
 He refers to “the dark memorial stone,” a phrase that echoes the finality of death.
 The memorial stone is “chiselled in marble of Latin,” as well as the “old language,” which is done in “soft intricate gold.”
 The narrator clearly values the “soft” and “gold” properties of the “old language,” Welsh, over the cold, dead marble of Latin.
 The reference to Latin also reminds the reader of death, as Latin is almost invariably referred to as a “dead language.”